Destiro/Badminton-Bot/README.md

-# Discord-Echo
+# Badminton-Bot
-Discord bot that can join voice channels, queue and play music from both Spotify and Youtube.
+A discord bot that reads emails from a badminton club, pings users as reminders about badminton bookings.